 By now, you know how important it is to collect reviews.
-First-time customers feel more confident to buy from your shop.
+Online reviews make first-time customers feel more confident buying from your shop.
 Trust goes a long way!
 The question remains: how should you display theses reviews?

-The standard way of displaying shop reviews is to use a review widget.
+One thing is for sure.
+You'll want shoppers to have easy access to the reviews.
+One way of displaying shop reviews is to use a reviews widget.
 This usually shows the average score and a randomly selected comment.
 By clicking on the widget, customers are taken to the customer review profile and are offered an overview of all the reviews there.

 Rating stars are an important indicator for your customers, but reviews speak louder.
 Therefore, we recommended that you present a selection of between two and six reviews.
 This amount is enough for customers to skim over them quickly and gives them a good first impression.
 A review sticker makes this, and more, possible.

 Adjust the rating-display to suit your website’s layout, so it doesn’t look like some foreign object, but rather an integral part of each page.
 This goes for not only colour, typography, and formatting, but also style and theme.

 All in all, collecting and displaying customer reviews can benefit your online shop immensely.
 By gathering these reviews you give your website much more credibility, you increase your website’s SEO, and you have direct feedback from your customers, which can help you optimise your business practices.

 For more information on Trusted Shops reviews, contact us.